Showing posts with label dehydration. Show all posts

 At-Risk

-Factors or conditions making some individuals more susceptible to heat-related illnesses include older adults, young children, physically disabled, excessive body weight, fever, heart disease, mental illness, poor circulation, prescription medication, alcohol use, and sunburn.
+Factors or conditions making some individuals more susceptible to heat-related illnesses include older adults, young children, the physically disabled, excessive body weight, fever, heart disease, mental illness, poor circulation, prescription medication, alcohol use, and sunburn.

 Stay Hydrated

-Drink plenty of water, non-alcoholic and decaffeinated fluids.
+Drink plenty of water, as well as non-alcoholic and decaffeinated fluids.
 Our body needs water to keep cool.
-Persons who are on fluid restrictive diets or have a problem with fluid retention should consult a physician before increasing their consumption of fluids.
-Limit caffeinated beverages and do not drink alcoholic beverages.
+Individuals on fluid-restrictive diets or those with fluid retention issues should consult a physician before increasing their fluid intake.
+Limit caffeinated beverages and avoid drinking alcoholic beverages.

 Staying hydrated is important, especially when the temperature rises or during increased physical activity.
 Try these easy ways to increase your fluid intake: